 Music therapy can calm your mind and body and has also been proven to help relieve pain and increase overall happiness.
 Music can help you take your mind off your stressors or learn to process them.

 Depression can be detrimental to a person’s physical health as well as their mental health and social life.
 It can cause a complete loss of appetite resulting in severe weight loss, or increased cravings resulting in speedy weight gain.
-Other possible physical symptoms of depression are bodily and mental exhaustion and unexplained back or head aches.
+Other possible physical symptoms of depression are bodily and mental exhaustion, and unexplained back pain or head aches.

 The results of the study, which was composed of five smaller studies, showed an association between music therapy and an improvement in mood in clients with clinical depression.

 Anxiety, or Generalized Anxiety Disorder (GAD) is a disorder that overtakes a person’s ability to regulate their worry throughout the day.
 People who are diagnosed with this disorder find themselves unable to control their worry about various aspects of their lives including their personal and professional relationships, and their health.

 This can be detrimental to everyday life because the fear of inevitable disaster may interfere with a person with GAD’s desire to socialize, attend events, or participate in activity.
 GAD can also affect a person’s physical health.
 Some somatic symptoms of Generalized Anxiety Disorder are a disrupted sleep schedule, muscle aches, nausea, and digestive tract issues such as irritable bowel syndrome.